Cattlemen for Cancer Research

 Ways You Can Help

 Every gift makes a difference.
-The Cattlemen for Cancer Research sponsors three events each year.
+The Cattlemen for Cancer Research sponsors two events each year.

-October 15, 2011 - Cattle Auction at Hills Prairie Livestock Auction, Inc., outside Bastrop, TX
+The Cattle Auction will be held at Hills Prairie Livestock Auction, Inc. located just outside of Bastrop, TX on October 15, 2016.

-Cattle auction held each along with a silent auction of items donated by the community and a BBQ lunch.
+The cattle auction, along with a silent auction and BBQ lunch, is held every October.
 Some of the ways you can help include:

 - Donating cattle to the auction